hms-dbmi/gehlenborglab-website/_publications/gehlenborg-2016-cell-glioma.md

 ---
 title: "Molecular Profiling Reveals Biologically Discrete Subsets and Pathways of Progression in Diffuse Glioma"
 image: profiling-glioma.png
+image-alt: This image provides a comprehensive overview of the genomic and molecular characteristics of adult glioma, a type of brain tumor.
+It presents information on molecular subtypes, gene expression patterns, DNA methylation levels, survival rates, and other relevant clinical features.

 members:
   - nils-gehlenborg